MatthiasWM/newtfmt/README.md

 ## Current Status

-The current implementation can read Package files and correctly interpret the package header.
+The current implementation can read Package files and interpret NOS parts correctly.
 It generates an ARM32 assembly file, which can be assembled into an object file using the GNU assembler.
 The GNU objcopy tool can then extract the .data segment as binary, effectively reconstructing the original Package file.

-Extracting NewtonScript objects from NOS Parts within the Package works well and they are written to the assembly file with labels.
+Extracting NewtonScript objects from NOS Parts within the Package works well and they are written to the assembly file mostly with labels.

+## Findings

+### Duplicate Symbols

+Some NOS Parts defined the same Symbol multiple times.
+This is just some lack of optimization by NTK or another tool, possibly caused by the debug flag being enabled and it is not harmful.

+### Non-ASCII Symbols

+I found exactly one package that uses a (tm) Mac Roman character in a symbol:
+"/Users/matt/Azureus/unna/games/SuperNewtris2.0/SNewtris.pkg"

+### Dirty Flag

+Some Objects in patches have the Dirty flag set.
+This seems to be specific for system patches.

+### Schluberger Watson

+Schlumberger Packages have an additional Part of type Raw containing the signature "xxxxSLB0Schlumberger Industries\0" and set the kWatsonSignaturePresentFlag in the Package flags.
+Watson will not load a Package that does not have these modifications.

+### Invalid References

+I found a few NOS Parts that contain Refs with invalid offsets.
+It seem that all (or some) Refs have an offset at 0x60xxxxxx, suggesting they were extracted from a live installation.
+These references are generated when a package is read back from Newton Memory and the relocation software (`rex`, for example), misses the Ref.
+This is fixable if the original offset can be found and applied.

+Here are a few packages with that issue:

+- "/Users/matt/Azureus/unna/applications/calculator/GoFigure.pkg"
+- "/Users/matt/Azureus/unna/applications/Mapper/SF Mapv2.0-stk.pkg"
+- "/Users/matt/Azureus/unna/applications/ShiftWork2/ShiftWork2.pkg"
+- etc.

 ## Next Steps